paullatzelsperger/tck-common/README.md

-# tck-common
+# Technology Compatibility Kit Commons

-Shared code for all Technology Compatibility Kits and other projects
+Shared code that is used by the Technology Compatibility Kits and the build plugins alike.